🌍 Awakening to the World Outside

 “We were never meant to belong through transaction.
 We were always meant to be held.”

-A five-part journey through the dislocation of modern life—how empire, capitalism, and performance pulled meaning away from the sacred.
-And how it might return.
+A five-part journey through modern dislocation—how empire, capitalism, and performance pulled meaning away from the sacred, and how it might return.

 👉 Read the full work →